koteshwar96/vaccineNotifier/Readme.md

 ## Vaccine Availability Notifier

-This application checks the Co-Win portal periodically i.e every 15 mins to find if vaccination slots available as per your requirement
+This application checks the Co-Win portal periodically i.e. every 1 min to find if vaccination slots available as per your requirement

-There are various configurable constraints like age, preferred vaccines,dose number

 You can check vaccine Availability either by searchByDistrict / searchByPinCode

+You can configure your age, preferred vaccines,dose number

 As soon there is an availability of vaccine slot as per your requirement, you would be notified over e-mail.